roshansamuel/joss_saras/paper.md

 ## Problem 2
-We solve the two-dimensional lid-driven cavity (LDC) problem using ``SARAS``, and compare the results with those of `@Ghia:JCP1982`.
+We solve the two-dimensional lid-driven cavity (LDC) problem using ``SARAS``, and compare the results with those of [@Ghia:JCP1982].
 LDC is an important fluid dynamic system serving as a benchmark for testing numerical methods.
-In this setup, we apply no-slip boundary condition on all the four walls.
+The system comprises of a square cavity of dimension $1 \times 1$ with no-slip boundary conditions on all the four walls.
-However, the top wall is moving to the right with a constant velocity of $U = 1.0$, and this serves as the reference velocity for non-dimensionalization of the problem.
+However, the top wall is moving laterally to the right with a constant velocity of $U = 1.0$, and this serves as the reference velocity for non-dimensionalization of the problem.
+The side of the cavity, $L = 1.0$, is the reference length.

 At the start of the simulation, the velocity of the fluid is zero throughout the domain.
 Thus, the fluid inside the cavity is driven impulsively by the top lid at the start of the simulation.
 This results in the formation of a vortex at the upper-right corner of the cavity, and this vortex rapidly grows in size and occupies the entire bulk of the cavity.